sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Quick Change

 Either through physical currency or quick digital transfers you can fluster the other person in a transaction so that you end up on top.
 You can attempt to scam a creature when you make a purchase from it.
-If you do, the creature makes an Intelligence saving throw against your clever tricks save DC or you steal a number of credits equal to your 1d12 ◊ your proficiency bonus.
-On a successful save you donít steal anything but the confusion is passed off as a mistake, though on a success by 10 or more the creature realizes that you were trying a scam.
+If you do, the creature makes an Intelligence saving throw against your clever tricks save DC or you steal a number of credits equal to your 1d12 ‚óä your proficiency bonus.
+On a successful save you don√≠t steal anything but the confusion is passed off as a mistake, though on a success by 10 or more the creature realizes that you were trying a scam.

 ###### Reckless Overload